flightaware/tohil/KNOTES.md

 possibly inspect tcl procs using "info args" and "info default" to figure out what arguments they expect and generate a python trampoline that lets you invoke with python style named arguments, etc,

+### tohil for people with big tcl code bases who want to use python and not rewrite everything

 ### stuff

 look at https://github.com/python/cpython/blob/master/Modules/_tkinter.c